MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 ## Reporting Issues

 As mentioned above, this feature is a beta feature available only in Developer Mode, which means you may hit issues.
-If that happens, so we can investigate and improve the product, please
+If that happens, so we can investigate and improve the product:

 1. Report the issue via [Feedback Hub](hololens-feedback.md) under the **Hologram accuracy, stability, and reliability** category and include:
     1. A description of problem, including the expected behavior and experienced behavior